zentyal/zentyal/docs/en/user/pdc-howto.rst

    :scale: 80
    :alt:    add group form

+You can create the group either clicking in `Add group` or `Add and edit group`.
 After a group creation you will be forwarded to the Edit group page.
-We are not interested in any setting here right now, but remember you can come back to this page selecting in left menu Groups -> Edit group.
+We are not interested in any setting here right now, so we click in `Add group` however you can enter in the `Edit user` page through the `Edit` field in the group list.

 We will create the group *IT* for this tutorial.
 You can also create any other necessary groups for your domain.